 If You are Unable to Evacuate

-If the storm is looming and you absolutely could not evacuate the area or make it to a nearby shelter, stay indoors.
+If the storm is looming and you absolutely could not evacuate the area, stay indoors.
 Stay away from all windows as flying debris could break the glass.
 Make sure you have your necessary supplies from your hurricane kit readily available, as well as plenty of bottled water and non-perishable food.
 Also, make sure your cell phone is fully charged in the event there is a power outage so that you can contact family and friends.

 Your safety is one of our top priorities here at Access Realty.
 For more hurricane safety information, visit the following pages: